 |A US Army photo shows a large block of stone that fell from the church because of the 1942 earthquake.
-Image source: United States National Archives.|
+Image source: United States National Archives.

-1 “History and Cultural Life of the Poblacion (Batangas City),” online at the National Library of the Philippines Digital Collections.
+Notes and references:1 “History and Cultural Life of the Poblacion (Batangas City),” online at the National Library of the Philippines Digital Collections.

 2. “The Structure of Pueblos de Indios in the Philippines during the Spanish Colonial Period”, by Luis Ángel Sánchez Gómez, Madrid 1989.
 Online at Academia.